 Continue and expand funds for the Student Nutrition Program and develop a universal Student Nutrition Program for the province.

-Require all new schools to have a kitchen and cafeteria.
+Require all new elementary and secondary schools to have a kitchen and cafeteria and support accompanying local food culinary programming.

 Create the infrastructure necessary to enable local, fresh and ecological food procurement